Black and white photo of a man in a white shirt holding a pair of nail files, looking at them with a contemplative expression.

 Trung Vu

-I'm a self-taught perfumer with a decade spent working in luxury retail and cosmetics.
-Before that, I trained in dance, worked as a makeup artist, and lived fully in the world of art in the forms of movement and transformation.
-Perfume became another medium: invisible, intimate, and deeply expressive.
-Creating perfume is a careful practice shaped by years of dedication.
-Like the contemporary arts, it is rooted in classical theory, shaped by instinct, calculation, memory, structure and imagination, but above all, guided by a sense of freedom.
+I am a self-taught perfumer with a decade spent working in luxury retail and cosmetics.
+Before that I was a dancer trained in classical, jazz and contemporary technique, then a makeup artist, living fully in the world of art through movement and transformation.
+Perfume became another medium: invisible, intimate and deeply expressive.
+Creating fragrance is a careful practice shaped by years of dedication.
+Like the contemporary arts, it is rooted in classical theory, shaped by instinct, calculation, memory, structure and imagination, and above all guided by a sense of freedom.

 My love of perfume lies in the golden era, from the 1920s through to the late 90s.
 It was a time of bold ideas, unapologetic character, and scent unburdened by trend.
 These are the perfumes that shaped me.
 Works that didn’t ask for permission, didn’t need to declare gender, and didn’t play it safe.